AmineDjeghri/RTUC/README.md

 # ShortcutA
-A ready to use jupyter notebooks and some documentation
+A ready to use codes and some documentation